Back

 Jewish cemeteries

 One of the old Jewish cemeteries preserved in what is now the city is the one in the Buiucani sector, next to the fire station on Milano Street.
-According to statistics, the dead were buried here at the beginning of the 19th century.
-Here, among the later monuments, is a...
+It is estimated that between 40,000 and 50,000 Jews are buried here.
+The current land is 12 hectares, originally around 15-16 hectares....

 Armenian streets